Maoist with ₹9.50 lakh on his head surrenders in Gadchiroli district

 Senior Maoist leader and a member of the high-power divisional committee of rebel’s north-Gadchiroli division, Vilas alias Dasru Keye (44) surrendered before the district police on Friday, according to an official police statement.

-Vilas alias Dasru Kolha (44) was carrying a reward of ₹9.50 lakh on his head, the statement here.
+Vilas alias Dasru Kolha (44) was carrying a reward of ₹9.50 lakh on his head, the statement here said.

 Operating under the north-Gadchiroli division on Chhattisgarh-Maharashtra border, Vilas had 149 serious offences registered against him in the district.